 Null and alternative hypotheses

-To begin, research predictions are rephrased into two main hypotheses: null and alternative.
+To begin, research predictions are rephrased into two main hypotheses: the null and alternative hypothesis.

 - A null hypothesis (H0) always predicts no true effect, no relationship between variables, or no difference between groups.